Bagauda Dynasty

 The Bagauda Dynasty is a house of noblemen who founded and ruled the Kingdom (eventually Sultanate) of Kano throughout its existence.
-The Dynasty spanned over 800 years spread out through ten centuries, one of the longest in recorded human history and produced 43 kings.
+The Dynasty spanned over 800 years spread out through ten centuries, one of the longest in recorded human history and produced 43 rulers.
 After the fall of the dynasty in Kano, the remnants of the royal house founded a new kingdom in the Maradi Region.